 As the water flows upward through the media it will take on a ‘fluid’ or ‘fluidized’ appearance.
 This is a critical feature of the media reactor.
 Especially if you consider the alternative, pushing water through the media.
 Because doing so would cause the media to behave like a mechanical filter and would soon be clogged with detritus.
 It is important to note that the chemical process of phosphate removal (outlined briefly below) only happens on the surface of the media.
 If the media is clogged, it becomes significantly less effective.
 By operating the media in a fluidized manner you improve the longevity of the GFO media.

 The ‘effluent’ or the water that exists the reactor, will be lower in organic orthophosphate, often simply referred to as phosphate represented by PO4.
 Excess orthophosphate levels will lead to algae growth and can also reduce coral growth and negatively impact coral coloration.
-Typical inorganic phosphate levels in natural seawater are about 0.005 mg/l (milligrams per liter), Fish Geeks recommends keeping phosphate levels at or below that level in an aquarium.
+Typical inorganic phosphate levels in natural seawater are about 0.05 ppm, Fish Geeks recommends keeping phosphate levels at or below that level in an aquarium.

 GFO removes phosphate because the inorganic orthophosphate molecule binds with the iron molecules on the surface of the GFO media.
 In the process, two hydroxide (naturally high pH) molecules are released creating a tiny zone of increased pH.
 This is important, because this tiny high pH zone is thought to encourage calcium carbonate precipitation on the surface of the GFO media.
 This prevents the formation of bonds between the phosphate and the GFO decreasing its overall lifespan.